Palacios sells chorizo, Spanish omelets, pizza, frozen desserts and other ready meals in more than 40 different countries.

 Ardian’s key role in securing the deal

 Ardian Co-Investment teamed up with MCH Capital for the final round of bids in March 2019, after the majority shareholder, Carlyle, put Palacios up for sale.
-Ardian was closely involved in every stage of the sale process and was able to move fast in making due diligences and commit alongside MCH, which substantially contributed to MCH success in winning the auction.
+Ardian was closely involved in every stage of the sale process and was able to move fast in due diligence and commit alongside MCH, which substantially contributed to MCH success in winning the auction.
 MCH is a leading Spanish middle market private equity firm with long experience in the food sector.

 It is a pleasure to work together with Ardian throughout the deal.
 Their diligence and support during the closing of the transaction was extremely relevant for us.
 Additionally, since our entry, they have been very helpful in bringing us a better understanding of the French market, connecting Palacios management team to their client base, presenting potential build-up opportunities and contributing with their internal network to the development of the knowledge in some specific areas such as in digital.